 How to Become a Salesforce Admin

 Are you interested in joining the ranks of Salesforce professionals and becoming a certified admin?
-If so, then the first stage of your journey involves familiarizing yourself with the platform and enrolling in a Salesforce Administration program, such as the one offered by Pathstream.
+If so, the first stage of your journey involves familiarizing yourself with the platform and enrolling in a Salesforce Administration program, such as the one offered by Pathstream.

-If you aspire to further your career, Pathstream will give you the tools needed to make your dream a reality.
+If you aspire to further your career, Pathstream will give you the tools to make your dream a reality.
 Contact us today to learn more.

 Was this helpful?